 It’s a good idea to speak to people who have done similar projects to their home in your street or local area and see whether they faced any issues.
 Plus, ask local architects or builders for some tips too.
 Their experience will usually give you some good insight.
 Plus, talk to your planning officer at the council (they’re not that scary!) to see if they can offer some guidance.

 You can boost your chances of receiving planning permission with help from a planning consultant.
-Seek their help and guidance as they can advise you on all the requirements and offer you quality insight on how to approach an improvement project.
+Seek their help and guidance.
+They can advise you on all the requirements and offer you quality insight on how to approach an improvement project.

 A consultant knows the ins and outs of regulations and can help you obtain permission for more complex projects too.
-They will also help you understand the entire process of applying for planning permission, from obligations and charges to committees and appeals, and help you research and prepare everything you need for a strong application.
+They will also help you understand the entire process of applying for planning permission, from obligations and charges to committees and appeals.
+And they’ll help you research and prepare everything you need for a strong application.

-If your project needs planning permission and you decide to do the work without the LPA’s approval, you can be served an enforcement notice, which orders you to undo all the changes you have made to the build.
+If your project needs planning permission and you decide to do the work without the LPA’s approval, you can be served an enforcement notice.
+This orders you to undo all the changes you have made to the build.
 So, really, don’t skip this step.

 Once you’ve submitted your application, supported by plans, the LPA will either register it or request additional information.
 The planning committee will decide whether to grant planning permission for your project based on its development plan.

-They will look at the size, layout, siting and external appearance of the building, the infrastructure, any landscaping needs, what you want to use the build for and how your project would affect the surrounding area.
+They will look at the size, layout, siting and external appearance of the building.
+They’ll consider the infrastructure, any landscaping needs, what you want to use the build for and how your project would affect the surrounding area.

-During the review stage, the local council will ask for your neighbours, business and other interested bodies’ views on the project and you could also expect a site visit from a council officer.
-Then, all that is left to do is to wait for a decision to be reached.
+During the review stage, the local council will ask for your neighbours, business and other interested bodies’ views on the project.
+You could also expect a site visit from a council officer.
+Then, all that’s left to do is to wait for them to reach a decision.

-Usually, it takes around eight weeks for a decision to be made once you’ve applied and receive planning permission.
-If your project is more complex, the time limit is extended to 13 weeks.
+Usually, it takes around eight weeks for them to make a decision once you’ve applied and receive planning permission.
+If your project is more complex, they extend the time limit to 13 weeks.

-After the extended time, your application for permission can either be granted, approved subject to certain conditions, or refused.
-If a decision is not reached within the time limit, you have the right to appeal.
-If your planning permission is refused, you can then review and resubmit your plans or appeal the decision.
+After the extended time, they can either grant your application for permission, approve it subject to conditions, or refuse it.
+If they don’t reach a decision within the time limit, you have the right to appeal.
+If they refuse you planning permission, you can then review and resubmit your plans or appeal the decision.